 This is the view towards the Lisbon Castle:

 Below is the view towards the Praça Dom Pedro 4 and the National Theater.

 And towards the back are the ruins of the Carmo Convent:

-What I loved the most compared to the other viewpoints in Lisbon is that you are in the center and just above the roofs.
-So you can get a better feel for the architecture of the buildings.
+What I loved most compared to the other viewpoints in Lisbon is that you are in the center and just above the roofs.
+So, you can get a better feel for the architecture of the buildings.

 And you get great views of the street decorations:

-There is also an upper access to the the Lisbon Elevator.
-It is just nearby the ruins of the Carmo Convent.
+There is also an upper access to the Lisbon Elevator.
+It is just close by the ruins of the Carmo Convent.

 A long beautiful corridor with sculpted iron takes you from the ground to the top of the elevator.

 This is where you go, if you just want to access the platform without paying for the lift